-The Facility tab under the Applications Settings is where you create the hierarchy of how your business, warehouses, and storage locations are organized for managing your inventory.
-Application Settings>Facility Tab
+The Facility tab found under the Applications Settings is where you create the hierarchy for how your business, warehouses and storage locations are organized for managing your inventory.

 IMPORTANT Stock storage location TERMINOLOGY

-- Std Bins are useful if you store your products in the exact same location at all times and they are not moved or transferred from their bin
+- Std Bin IDs are useful if your products are always stored in the exact same location and do not get moved or transferred from bin to bin

-- Parts warehouses for small items like screws, nails, fasteners, or electrical component parts are normally stored in Bins
+- Small parts such as screws, nails, fasteners, or electrical components are normally stored in Bins

-- Sublocation is an independent storage location where any product can be store
+- Sublocation is an independent storage location where any product can be stored

-- Sublocations belong to and are associated with a single Location
+- Sublocations belong to and are associated to a single Location

 Define your Locations

-Locations in Finale Inventory are representative of a physical location that normally has a street address or a virtual location to represent a separate business segment or operation like Drop Shipping or External Order fulfillment like Amazon FBA. * Stock levels are stored in Sublocations associated to the Locations in Finale Inventory.
-The Location name in Finale Inventory organizes and groups stock sublocations together.
+Locations in Finale Inventory are representative of a physical location (normally with a street address) or a virtual location to represent a separate business segment or operation, such as Drop Shipping or External Order fulfillment like Amazon FBA.
+Stock levels are stored in Sublocations associated to the Locations in Finale Inventory.
+The Location name in Finale Inventory organizes and groups these sublocations together.

 - Create your location name with Upper and Lower case letters

-- Locations become an organizational unit that inventory storage locations are grouped under or with
+- These locations become an organizational unit that inventory storage sublocations are grouped under

-- Locations become the Destination point for Purchase Orders to be created for receiving inventory replenishments from your Suppliers
+- Locations are leveraged as the Destination point for Purchase Orders for creating and receiving inventory replenishments from your Suppliers

 Define your Sublocations

-Sublocations in Finale Inventory are representative of a stock storage location.
-The can be synonymous to a bin number, shelf number, rack, pallet location, closet, sub-area of a warehouse, truck, retail location, tent, or virtual business operation like RMA or RETURNS or DAMAGE.
+Sublocation in Finale Inventory are representative of a stock storage location.
+The can be synonymous to a bin number, shelf number, rack, pallet location, closet, sub area of a warehouse, truck, retail location, tent, or virtual business operation like RMA or RETURNS or DAMAGE.
 A Sublocation is a storage location that may represent the entire building or a smaller area of the building or business process.

-- The sublocation name must be associated with a Location.
+- Sublocations must be associated to a Location.

 - It is recommended that your Sublocation names be in all CAPS and be kept as short in length as possible.